 Stunted Stunt Scooter

 A cheaper entry level stunt scooter is the Stunted stunt scooter shown on the left.
-This is much cheaper than the Fox Pro Raw and doesn’t have quite as many features but is a very good beginners stunt scooter.
+This is much cheaper than the Micro Scooter range and doesn’t have quite as many features but is a very good beginners stunt scooter.
 The price is around £30 (latest price).
 This is a lightweight aluminium scooter with 100mm wheels with ABEC-5 bearings.
 It comes with a double collar clamp so not quite as sturdy as the more expensive models.
 It comes in two sizes so make sure you pick the correct one for your child.

 Stunted scooters also do higher level models which are better quality but cost more.
 An example is the Stunted Scooters XT stunt scooter.
 This scooter features a triple clamp and 100mm wheels with ABEC-7 bearings.